 The 2022 CAPER was available for public review and comment from September 2, 2023 to September 17, 2023.
 A notice was published in the Houston Chronicle and posted on HCD's website on September 2, 2022.
 The notice was also published in Spanish in La Voz.
 Copies of the published notices are included in the Appendix.

-A draft copy of the CAPER was available at the Main Houston Public Library and posted on HCD's website, and copies could be requested at HCD's office (2100 Travis Street).
-There were multiple ways for the public to submit their comments on the draft CAPER, including mail, e-mail, voicemail, and online through a survey.
-HCD did not receive any comments regarding the draft 2022 CAPER during the comment period.
+A draft copy of the CAPER was available at the Main Houston Public Library and posted on HCD's website, and copies can be requested at HCD's office (2100 Travis Street).